ClarenceXu/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to

 My first step was to use the Nvidia convolution neural network model.
 I thought this model might be appropriate because Nvidia's setup and driving condition (e.g. 3 cameras) is similar to this project.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set with ratio 0.2